 - Applied for funds on CARS no later than March 31, 2020*; and,

-- Submitted the LCAP Federal Addendum no later than March 31, 2020*
+- Submitted the Local Control and Accountability Plan (LCAP) Federal Addendum no later than March 31, 2020*

-ESSER fund allocations for new or significantly expanding charter schools in FY 2020–21 are based on their share of funding received under Title I, Part A in FY 2020–21.
+ESSER I Fund allocations for new or significantly expanding charter schools in FY 2020–21 are based on their share of funding received under Title I, Part A in FY 2020–21.
 To have an FY 2020–21 Title I, Part A allocation, the charter school must have:

 - Been deemed an eligible LEA as reflected by a minimum Free and Reduced Price Meals (FRPM) count of 34 and poverty rate greater than 2% as of October 7, 2020; and,